Wenlock Goldfield: History

 In 1938 Larsens' Consolidated Pty Ltd who were employing 20 men on the Prohibitionist, Winner, Dole, Tin Hare and Rose leases, moved their battery closer to the Duke and other leases.
 The battery output was 1,122 ounces of gold from the mines and dumps.
 Additional drills, a generator and a Wilfley table were purchased.
-The mill used several Berdan Pans to further grind the mills amalgam.
+The mill used several Berdan Pans to further grind the coarse mills tails in amalgam.
 Three head of stamps, driven by a diesel engine, were erected at the Golden Casket mine in 1938.

+Also in 1938, The mine was officially named Wenlock.

 Miner Frank White told the story that the Three headed Battery ran for 24 hours per day and would run through the night while miners were trying to sleep.
-The miners thought the mill was making a very good return.
-Miners lulled themselves to sleep with words in their heads of “Quid - A - Minute” “Quid - A - Minute” in time with the Batteries three head rhythm of “thud - thud - thud” pause “thud - thud - thud”.
+The miners thought the stamper battery was making a very good return.
+They lulled themselves to sleep with words in their heads of “Quid - A - Minute” “Quid - A - Minute” in time with the Battery’s three head rhythm of “thud - thud - thud” pause “thud - thud - thud”.
 A miners wage for working shift work was 5 quid (Pounds) per week.
-A new multi-tubular boiler and five foot Huntington roller mill were installed at the Black Cat Amalgamated Mine in 1939 by Fisher and Sons.
+A new multi-tubular boiler and five foot Empire roller mill were installed at the Black Cat Amalgamated Mine in 1939–40 by Peter Larsen.

 In 1942 the Australian Army dismantled and removed smaller, more portable equipment from the mines and mills of the Wenlock Goldfield.
 This was to prevent the Japanese from utilising the mines should they invade.
 This episode is one of the few examples of the scorched earth policy implemented on the northern part of Cape York Peninsula when invasion seemed imminent.

 In 1946, in the wake of World War II, the Golden Gate, Reform, Black Cat Amalgamated, Golden Casket, Wasp and Black and White mines were reopened.
 Joseph Fisher and Sons constructed a road from Portland Roads to Wenlock, which necessitated seven bridges.
 The central pier of the bridge over Garraway Creek can be seen on the northern side of the present road to Portland Roads.

 Sheds and huts were erected and machinery was installed at the mines.
 At the Black Cat Amalgamated mine a Marshall portable steam engine, a rock drill sharpener, air compressor, air hoist, Blake steam duplex pump and a Worthington steam duplex pump were installed in the re-equipping of the mines.